What is a hybrid car & how does it work?

 • Plug-in hybrid

-The main point of difference between each of these is in their ‘drivetrain’ or ‘powertrain’ which, in simple terms, are the components in a vehicle that give power to the driving wheels.
-For some hybrid vehicles, this power comes from the engine, in others, only the batteries, and some models can use both.
+The main difference between each of these is in their ‘drivetrain’ or ‘powertrain’.
+In simple terms, the drivetrain refers to the components that give power to the driving wheels.
+In hybrid vehicles, this power can come from an engine, or the batteries, and in some models, both.

 Full hybrids

 For low-speed stop-start driving around town, they can rely purely on electricity.
-The regenerative braking system produces electricity for the batteries every time you decelerate.
-In the event of batteries running flat, the car can still drive using the gasoline engine alone.
+They have a regenerative braking system that produces electricity for the batteries each time you decelerate.
+The electric batteries aid with fuel economy.
+If the batteries run flat, the car can still drive using the ICE engine.

 You can find parallel hybrid models from car brands such as: